pizgo/give-away-app/README.md

 ### GiveAway app

-The project enables user to donate clothes/toys/etc. to organizations that support various groups of people in need.
+The GiveAway app enables user to donate clothes/toys/etc. to organizations that support various groups of people in need.</br>
 The app consist of two main view.
 The first one describes how the whole idea works, the second one contain a form that can be used to submit items for donation.

-The app is available on https://giveaway-da482.web.app The project was created as a part of CodersLab FrontendDeveloper course.
+The app is available on https://giveaway-da482.web.app.</br>
+The app design and UX was provided by CodersLab.

 #### Current features:
-1. Creating user's account, loging in, sending form as a logged user
+1. Create user's account, log in, send form as a logged user;
 2. Saving submitted forms in Firestore

 #### Next features: